Artorias17/Calculator/README.md

 Built using raw html, css and JavaScript.

-A demo of the site can be found here [here](https://artorias-calc.netlify.app/).
+A demo of the site can be found [here](https://artorias-calc.netlify.app/).